base/base/docs/specs/interop/liquidity_migration.md

 3. Both tokens correspond to the same remote token address: it will compare the remote token addresses stored in the deployment mappings and revert with `InvalidPair` if they do not match.
+4. Both tokens have the same amount of decimals.

 You can read more details about access control in the [Appendix](#decimal-management).